 Concerning Investor and Placement Agent Warrants, the Company uses a Black-Scholes option pricing model.
-The fair value of the Warrants will change over time depending on the volatility and share price at balance sheet date (see note 14-2 - Financial instruments carried at fair value).
-An increase in volatility would result in an increase in the value of Investors Warrants and Placement Agent Warrants.
-An increase in share price would result in an increase in the value of Investors Warrants.
+The fair value of the Warrants changed over time depending on the volatility and share price at balance sheet date (see note 14-2 - Financial instruments carried at fair value).